db0/fedi-safety/README.md

 * install requirements: `python -m pip install -r requirements.txt`
 * Copy `env_example` to `.env`, then edit `.env` following instructions below based on the type of storage your pict-rs is using

+## Pictrs-Safety

+Use this option is you have installed [pictrs-safety](https://github.com/db0/pictrs-safety) and set your pict-rs to validate images

+* Start the script `lemmy_safety_pictrs.py`.
+Use `-t` to specify number of threads.
+The more powerful your GPU, the more threads you can have.

+This will run forever, polling pictrs-safety every 0.1 seconds for new images and will return a boolean with the result of the csam detection

 ## Object Storage

 Use this option when you have configured pict-rs to store its image in an AWS S3-compatible object storage